 The first symptoms of cold

-sores may include pain around your mouth and on your lips, a fever, a sore
+sores may include a spot that tingles, burns, or itches around your mouth and on your lips.
+You may also have a fever, a sore

 throat, or swollen glands in your neck or other parts of the body.
 Small

 children sometimes drool before cold sores appear.
 After the blisters appear,

 the cold sores usually break open, leak a clear fluid, and then crust over and

 disappear after several days to 2 weeks.
 For some people, cold sores can be

 Some people have the virus but don't get cold sores.

 They have no symptoms.

 Your doctor can tell